usvraniere/usvraniere.github.io/m/indisputable.md

 # Indisputable Facts of Government Malfeasance in *US v.
 Raniere*

-The following are indisputable facts of government malfeasance in *US v.
+The following are key and indisputable facts of government malfeasance in *US v.
 Raniere*.

+These facts are deemed indisputable because they are plainly evident, easily verifiable by non-experts, and not subject to reasonable dispute.

 Each fact is accompanied by supporting evidence, including court filings, forensic reports, and expert statements.

 ---